Trump posts on Facebook for first time since reinstatement

 Trump posted a short video clip from the night of the 2016 presidential election.
 In it, he says: “Sorry to keep you waiting.
 Complicated business.
 Complicated.”

 Trump’s most recent post before Friday was from Jan.
-6, 2021, when rioters violently stormed the Capitol to try and stop the certification of President Biden’s election victory.
+6, 2021, when rioters violently stormed the Capitol to try to stop the certification of President Biden’s election victory.

 Meta suspended Trump from Facebook and Instagram the next day, saying his posts risked inciting further violence.